What Watt Light Bulb is Best for Pendant Lights?

 Key pendant light wattage considerations

-Choosing the correct wattage for pendant lights transforms both functionality and atmosphere.
-Keep these factors in mind to select the ideal option:
+Choosing the right wattage for a pendant light enhances both function and ambiance.
+Keep these considerations in mind to pick the best option.

 What is the maximum wattage bulb for modern pendant lighting?